cashshuffle/spec/CASHFUSION.md

 Message 7 (from server) `<MESSAGE TYPE><POOL SESSION_ID><INPUT INDEX 1><SIGNATURE 1>....<INPUT INDEX n><SIGNATURE n>`

+If the transaction can be assembled and broadcast by the client to the BCH network, it does so.
+Otherwise, we need to assign blame and continue to phase 8.

 ## Phase 8.
 Send Proofs

 Each player will create 9 “proofs”.
 Each proof shall consist of a serialized input that is encrypted by the appropriate player’s key, based on the sharding grid.